-1) Manage all trauma ward patients on the service under the direction of the Junior Resident/PAs/Chief Resident/Attending Surgeons.

-- 2) Attend daily ward rounds with the team. - 3) Attend all Trauma Surgery Clinics (see Outpatient Clinic for details). - 4) Attend and participate in the weekly trauma case conferences (see Weekly Schedule for details). - 5) Scrub in on all operative cases as patient care allows. - 6) Read assigned materials as distributed and as directed. - 7) Respond to all Trauma activations and act as the recorder with other duties as assigned. - 8) Participation and observation of all procedures.
+- 1. Manage assigned trauma ward patients on the service under the direction of the Junior Resident/APPs/Chief Resident/Attending Surgeons. - 2.
+Attend daily ward rounds with the team. - 3.
+Attend all Trauma Surgery Clinics (see Outpatient Clinic for details). - 4.
+Attend and participate in the weekly trauma educational conferences (see Weekly Schedule for details). - 5.
+Scrub in on all operative cases as patient care allows. - 6.
+Read assigned materials as distributed and as directed. - 7.
+Respond to all Trauma activations and act as the recorder with other duties as assigned. - 8.
+Participation and observation of all procedures.

 Amount and type: Daily rounds by attendings.
-All activities under supervision of residents.
+All activities under supervision of residents and APP's.

 Didactic content: Morning rounds.
 Reading and background material provided.
-Attend Thursday morning service conference and weekly teaching sessions.
-Student is expected to make one didactic presentation of 15-20 minutes.
+Attend weekly educational conference, and Department of Surgery Grand Rounds and Morbidity and Mortality Conference.
+Student is expected to make one didactic presentation of 15-20 minutes at weekly educational conference.

 Criteria for Outstanding Grade: Performing at the level expected for an intern in the quality of notes, such as histories and physicals and consults, the quality of generating a differential diagnosis and quality of patient care.
 Demonstrating appropriate knowledge on responses to questions of patient care on ward rounds.
 Demonstrating appropriate knowledge in OR and clinics.
 Criteria for outstanding grade: By consensus of attendings and housestaff.

-DEPARTMENT OF SURGERY Vascular Surgery Sub-Internship at VAMC
+VIRED DEPARTMENT OF SURGERY Vascular Surgery Sub-Internship at VAMC